unconst/boltzmann/README.md

 ---

-Welcome to the **BISTRO** project!
-This repository implements an innovative incentive system for decentralized machine learning training on the Bittensor network.
+This repository implements an incentive system for decentralized training on the Bittensor network.

 ## Overview

-**BISTRO** introduces a decentralized framework where **miners** collaboratively train a shared model by processing specific subsets of data, and **validators** ensure the quality and integrity of their contributions.
-The incentive mechanism is designed to reward miners for effectively training on their designated data subsets, promoting efficient and collaborative model improvement in a trustless environment.
+**BISTRO** is a framework where **miners** collaboratively train a shared model by processing specific subsets of data, and **validators** ensure the quality and integrity of these contributions.
+The incentive landscape is designed to reward miners for effectively training on their designated data subsets, promoting efficient and collaborative model improvement in a trustless environment.

 ## How It Works

 ### Miners

 - **Model Synchronization**: Miners start by downloading the latest model state, which is a subset of model parameters (called **slices**) aggregated from other miners.
 - **Training**: They receive a designated subset of data (pages) from the dataset for each window (a fixed number of blocks).
-They train the model on this subset, performing gradient updates.
+They train the model on this subset, performing a single gradient update.
 - **Uploading Deltas**: After training, miners compute the **delta** (the change in their model parameters) and upload this delta to an S3 bucket associated with their identity.
 - **Window Progression**: Miners proceed to the next window, repeating the process with new data subsets.